-My healthy cereal bars are packed full of great ingredients, such as dates, seeds, oats and berries.
+My healthy no bake cereal bars are packed full of great ingredients, such as dates, seeds, oats and berries.
 And even better, they’re no bake so perfect for those days when you don’t want to put the oven on.
 Great for lunchboxes, snacks or a healthy sweet treat.